Anonym271/betterfpk/README.md

 # betterfpk
-SystemC FPK-Tool with ZLC compression
+SystemC FPK-Tool with ZLC compression.
+Mostly incomplete, but does its job (for now).